 The focus of the School is on the most advanced technologies in the fields of semiconductors, very deep submicron and 3D technologies, nanotechnology, advanced packaging and interconnects, telecommunications, real-time signal processing, filtering and massively parallel computing and on the Physics motivations that require confronting these technogical challenges for building the needed new instruments.
 These Physics motivations are reviewed both in dedicated lectures as well as in all the more technology-based lectures.
 The school will provide lectures and Lab work in a variety of cross-disciplinary example applications drawn from the exploration of distant Universe, through Medical imaging of the human body, to exploration of the elementary particle world.
 Lectures on technical developments and science overviews will be given by experts from Academia and Industry, alongside with hands-on Lab sessions with demonstrators and subject specific master-classes on science & technology.

 The program of the Computing and Practical Labs will be prepared in a booklett format that will be available on line for the attendants one week before the start of the School.
 A brochure with the complete description of the Lab sessions will be distributed at the registration of the School.

-NEW: The current list of Lab sessions with the title of the Lab, the names of the organizers and a brief abstract will be made available towards March 2019.
+NEW: The list of Lab sessions with the title of the Lab, the names of the organizers and a brief abstract will be made available towards March 2019.
 It will be kept updated until the start of the School => stay tuned

-As traditionally in this school series, the attendants are expected to provide a Poster.
-The Posters will be exposed during the full duration of the School in the Entrance Hall of the Main Building of this Campus.
-The last day (Friday) a session will be dedicated to the presentation of Posters by each of the attendants.
-The posters will be as well included in the School website at the end of the School and best three posters will be awarded.
+Students Posters Exhibition: The school attendants are expected to provide a Poster.
+The Posters will be exposed during the whole duration of the School in a central place of this Campus.
+On May 25, the morning session will be dedicated to the presentation of Posters.
+The posters will be included in the School website at the end of the School and best three posters will be awarded.